-Each offered session will cover the same information.
-An agency does not have to attend all sessions.
-Only one session is required to submit an application for funding consideration.
-Each session will offer the required information for application and new submission requirements for FFY 2019.
-There is no pre-registration required however space is limited.
-Early arrival is strongly suggested to secure a spot in the preferred session.
-There is a cost for parking.
-Participants should bring cash for parking amounts.
+Each session will cover the same information.
+An agency does not have to attend both sessions.
+Attendance at only one session is required to submit an application for funding consideration.
+Each session will offer the required information for application and new submission requirements for FFY 2022.
+Pre-Registration will be required by visiting the following site: